alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 If being drafted in the 1st round gives you the longest average career, what are the top 10 colleges base on average career for 1st rounders?

 We cannot acheive this analysis with our current dataset, so we will have to create a new table to query from.
-We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table, use **WHERE** to clean the data by removing _NULL_ values from the _Years_Played_ column, limit draft year to the 7 round draft era and only and include players drafted in the 1st round.
+We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table and use **WHERE** to only and include players drafted in the 1st round.
 We will use **GROUP BY** to group the data by Round and College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** select the top 10 colleges by players taken in the 1st round of the draft.

 ### Create Table 1